dev-md-rajib/Random-word-and-sentence-generator--English-Lorem-Ipsum/README.md

 (The argument of sensiLorem function specifies the number of words the generated string will contain)

-To use the package in your project, require it and call the function with the desired word count:

-(The argument of sensiLorem function specifies the number of words the generated string will contain)

 ```
 const sensiLorem = require("sensible-lorem");